 After the sale of a trophy manufacturing business in which she was a partner, Jenny worked for many years as a Teachers Assistant in pre-Schools and finally completed her Diploma in Childrens’ Services in 2002.

 Jenny moved to the Illawarra in 2007.
-Besides her work in early learning education she undertook different voluntary roles in the community including the Illawarra Museum, Austinmer Scouts and the Bulli Show Committee.
+Besides her work in early learning education she undertook different voluntary roles in the community including the Illawarra Museum.

 She joined the History Society in 2009 where she has become a very active member.

 COMMITTEE PERSON – Heather White